Guy Cribb

 Guy Cribb (born 1970) is a windsurfer and windsurfing trainer.

 Career

-Cribb is a former British racing coach and creator of the INtuition brand of technique coaching.
+Cribb is a former professional windsurfer and British racing coach and creator of the INtuition brand of technique coaching.
 He has been a technique and travel writer with regular features in the windsurfing press since 1990.

 In 2010, he authored and produced the INtuition Gybing and Core Skills DVD.
 Cribb has also been involved as a R&D team member for leading industry brands between 1992 and 1999.